Covid in Brazil

 Naturally, our Portuguese language school couldn’t just ignore the pandemic.
 And with the safety of our staff and students in mind, we implemented some measures.

-Basing ourselves on research indicating a decreased risk of contamination outdoors, we decided to turn open restaurants, beach bars, parks, squares, street markets (and even the beach!) into our latest classrooms.
+Basing ourselves on research indicating a decreased risk of contamination outdoors, we decided to give classes in open sided restaurants, beach bars, parks, squares, street markets (and even on the beach!) turning all these interesting areas into our classrooms!
 This was no biggie – our Portuguese teachers were already used to teaching outside the school thanks to our livelearning methodology.
 And, you tell me, wouldn’t it be fun to have class by the beach while sipping some coconut water?

 Before heading out to practice and learn Portuguese on the streets of Rio, however, you should meet your teacher at the school.
 Inside, we still try to keep safe.
 You can find hand sanitizer bottles in every classroom.
 And don’t forget to wear a mask in school!
 Students meet their teachers in separate classrooms to avoid people gathering in the communal areas.